Undergraduate Student Education Research Training Workshop

 Introduction

-The American Educational Research Association (AERA) invites fellowship applications for an Undergraduate Student Education Research Training Workshop to be held Wednesday, April 10 – Saturday, April 13, 2024, during the AERA Annual Meeting in Philadelphia.
+The American Educational Research Association (AERA) invites fellowship applications for an Undergraduate Student Education Research Training Workshop to be held Wednesday, April 23 – Saturday, April 26, 2025, during the AERA Annual Meeting in Denver.
 This workshop is designed to build the talent pool of undergraduate students who plan to pursue doctorate degrees in education research or in disciplines and fields that examine education and learning from early childhood to workforce participation.
 This research can be in areas such as children and youth, school and schooling issues, higher education, education policy, student achievement, curriculum and instruction, education psychology, or education leadership.

 This undergraduate fellowship seeks to attract students who have an interest in pursuing careers as researchers, faculty members, or other professionals engaged in advancing knowledge or solving challenging problems in the field.
 Applicants are expected to have recent or ongoing research exposure related to an education research question or topic.
 Such work might be an independent project pursued with the benefit of an advisor or mentor, research recently undertaken or being done in the context of a course, or a research experience that is part of a research group or team.